Expression.Negate Method (Expression, MethodInfo)

 The Method property of the resulting UnaryExpression is set to the implementing method.
 The Type property is set to the type of the node.
 If the node is lifted, the IsLifted and IsLiftedToNull properties are both true.
 Otherwise, they are false.

 The following rules determine the implementing method for the operation:

-If method is not null and it represents a non-void, static (Shared in Visual Basic) method that takes one argument, it is the implementing method for the node.
+If method is not Nothing and it represents a non-void, static (Shared in Visual Basic) method that takes one argument, it is the implementing method for the node.

 If expression.Type is a user-defined type that defines the unary minus operator, the MethodInfo that represents that operator is the implementing method.

-Otherwise, if expression.Type is a numeric type, the implementing method is null.
+Otherwise, if expression.Type is a numeric type, the implementing method is Nothing.